millinon/jump.wtf/README.md

 ### Link generation process

 When a request is submitted to `s.hh`, the file or URL goes through some basic checking.
-A key is then generated from the strings in `p/key_charset.hh`.
-My version produces a key matching `[A-Za-z0-9]{3,5}`, but by modifying `p/constants.hh` and `p/key_charset.hh`, you could make it use words instead of characters to produce a different scheme of keys (think of Gfycat filenames).
+A key is then generated from the strings in `www/config/key_config.hh`.
+My version produces a key matching `[A-Za-z0-9]{4}`, but by modifying `p/constants.hh` and `p/key_charset.hh`, you could make it use words instead of characters to produce a different scheme of keys (think of Gfycat filenames).
 The generated keys are then checked against the DynamoDB to prevent duplicate key problems.
+Since the only URIs used in the process of generating links are `/s` and `/r`, almost any key scheme will work so long.
+If the dependence on `/s` and `/r` can be removed, then any key scheme at all will work.

 Once a key is selected, the metadata is sent to DynamoDB with the new key as the primary index.
 If the submission is marked as having a click limit (e.g. a click limit of 1 click), then the submission is marked as being private.
 Any submissions that are private have a positive click limit stored in the DynamoDB table that gets decremented each time that it is accessed.
 If the user submitted a file, it is uploaded to the CDN-backed S3 bucket (or the non CDN-backed version if it is private).